-Dr. Zaid Eyadat is professor of political science and human rights, and an expert on international and comparative politics.
+Dr. Zaid Eyadat is professor of political science and human rights and an expert on international and comparative politics.
 He is the founding chairperson of the Political Development Department, and the founding Dean of the Prince Al-Hussein School of International Studies at the University of Jordan.
-His training and research interests are in the fields of International Politics, Comparative Politics, International Political Theory, Modeling and Game Theory.
-He is a leading and distinguished expert on Middle East politics, Human Rights, and on the nexus between Islam and Human Rights and his research has been published in many leading academic journals.
+His training and research interests are in the fields of International Politics, Comparative Politics, International Political Theory, Modeling, and Game Theory.
+He is a leading and distinguished expert on Middle East politics, human rights, and on the nexus between Islam and human rights, with his research having been published in many leading academic journals.

 Magda El-Sanousi, is the Chief of Women's Empowerment Section at the United Nations' Support Mission in Libya (UNSMIL) which she joined in July 2013 as part of the senior management team.
 Ms. Elsanousi leads on developing strategies to enhance the role of women in the transitional period in Libya focusing mainly of the drafting of the constitution and the National Dialogue.
 She was Oxfam GB Country Director in Lebanon until June 2013, and has been awarded by Takreem the “Arab Woman of the Year 2012.”
 Ms. El- Sanousi, manages the Arab Region Gender Equality program that covers Lebanon, Jordan, Egypt, Iraq, the Occupied Palestinian Territory and Yemen.
 She is a graduate of Ahfad University for Women in Sudan and completed two Master’s degrees from Sussex University (U.K) in Gender and Development and Rural Development.
 El-Sanousi devoted the last 20 years to developing programmes and mobilizing resources to empower women.
 She worked with Oxfam in Yemen, Egypt, Jordan and Lebanon.
 She has worked on promoting gender sensitive budgets and policies in Yemen; on advocating policy change in Iraq to give widows access pensions, and on empowering women in remote villages in Egypt to vote and even stand as candidates in the parliamentary elections.